jxcore/jxcore/doc/INSTALLATION.md

 ### force

-Forces to overwrite the jx if there is already the same version at target path installed.
+If there is already the same version at target path installed, forces to overwrite the jx file.
 This may be useful in case when you want to switch from one engine to another:

 ```bash
 # installs v8: